 Unfortunately, having a panic attack can greatly aggravate your anxiety.
 As I write in the same article:

 Once someone has had a panic attack they may develop “anticipatory anxiety,” in which they’re afraid of having another attack.
 Of course, this makes the anxiety worse!
 Panic Disorder also can become associated with Agoraphobia.
 People with Agoraphobia restrict themselves to “safe places” because of a fear of having a panic attack in a public place and not being able to escape.”
+If you suffer from severe anxiety attacks you can use hemp flower as a natural alternative to calm down and feel better.

 Probably You Feel Anxious at Times